openfga/rfcs/20220831-add-type-restrictions-to-json-syntax.md

 For the scope of this RFC, we are proposing that the initial phase be backwards compatible and not a breaking change.
 This will allow users on previous versions to keep using them during a grace period while keeping changes to the public surface of the API and SDKs to a minimum.

-A later RFC can introduce the breaking change where the `directly_related_user_types` array and `allow_public` are moved out of the metadata and into the relation definition.
+A later RFC can introduce the breaking change where the `directly_related_user_types` array is moved out of the metadata and into the relation definition.
 That phase can be combined with other breaking changes we are introducing to minimize user-disruption.

 #### DSL